 reviews manuscripts - the Journal of Medicinal Chemistry, the Journal of Agricultural

-Journal of Chemistry, among others - attests to
+Molecular Design, among others - attests to the

 Founder and Chief Scientist.